Departments And Divisions

 - Department of Pathology & Cell Biology

-- Associate Professor of Pathology and Cell Biology (in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain)
+- Professor of Pathology & Cell Biology (in the Taub Institute)

 Research in my laboratory stems from my life-long commitment to studying mechanisms of synaptic plasticity.
 I am interested in the cellular and molecular mechanisms that underlie long-lasting changes of synaptic function in both normal, healthy brains and in the brains of those affected by neurological disorders, in particular Alzheimer's disease (AD).
 Research in my laboratory focuses on the mechanisms by which oligoemric proteins including amyloid-β (Aβ) peptides and tau interfere with both memory formation and the regulation of hippocampal long-term potentiation (LTP), an activity-dependent model of synaptic plasticity that is thought to be related with learning and memory.
 I am interested in how regulation of gene activation and silencing, post-translational mechanisms, channel opening, intracellular calcium transients and changes in transmitter release machinery might participate in basal synaptic transmission and in synaptic plasticity.